multipaths/DiffuPy/docs/source/intro.rst

 +------------+--------------+

-3. You can also choose to provide a dataset with a column 'Node' containing node IDs as well as a column 'logFC' with their | logFC | .
+3. You can also choose to provide a dataset with a column 'Node' containing node IDs as well as a column 'logFC' with their logFC.
 You may also add a 'NodeType' column to run diffusion by entity type.

 +--------------+------------+
 | Node         |   LogFC    |